-Choice of the instrument
+• Choice of the instrument

-This proposal is in accordance with Article 218(5) TFEU, which envisages the adoption by the Council of a decision authorising the signing of the agreement and, if necessary, its provisional application before entry into force.
+This proposal is in accordance with Article 218 (6) (a) TFEU, which envisages the adoption by the Council of a decision concluding an international agreement after the consent of the European Parliament.
 There exists no other legal instrument that could be used in order to achieve the objective expressed in this proposal.